Top-down Yoke Crochet Sweaters Explained

 Prepare to be impressed by my epic doodling skills!!

-Crocheting a Raglan Yoke
+How to crochet a Raglan Yoke

 Okay, first things first.
 What does Raglan mean?

-The outcome of using a raglan shaped sleeve is that there are no shoulder seams on the garment.
+The outcome of using a raglan shaped sleeve is that there are no traditional shoulder seams on the garment.

 When you are working a raglan sleeve top down, you will see the increase ‘seam’ running diagonal from where you start your increases at the neckline to where you join at the underarm.